Nivalyx/osu-wiki/wiki/Guides/BSS_issues/en.md

 11. Rename this `.zip` file back to `.osz`.
 12. Import it into osu! and try uploading it again.

-If this also fails, please create a new topic thread in the [Help forum](https://osu.ppy.sh/community/forums/5) to seek further help.
+If this also fails, please create a new topic thread in the [Help forum](https://osu.ppy.sh/community/forums/5) for further help.